 Maryland data mirrors research and national trends regarding students at lower proficiency levels progressing more rapidly than students at a higher proficiency level.
-The review of actual trend data for Maryland's ELs informed the setting of the State's ambitious long-term goal and interim targets.
+The review of actual trend data for Maryland's ELs informed the setting of the State's ambitious long-term goal and annual measurements of interim progress.

-The interim progress targets are established through calculating the gap between the current performance, which is 46 percent of ELs achieving English proficiency in six years, and 100 percent of ELs reaching this long-term goal.
+The annual measurements of interim progress are established through calculating the gap between the current performance, which is 46 percent of ELs achieving English proficiency in six years, and 100 percent of ELs reaching this long-term goal.
 This is a gap of 54 percent.
-The interim progress targets are based upon reducing the gap by half, which is 27 percent.
-With a baseline of 46 percent combined with an additional 27 percent to decrease the gap by half, the final interim progress target is established at 73 percent.
-An increase of approximately 2 percent each year is needed in order to decrease the gap by 27 percent and meet the long-term goal of 73 percent over 13 years as shown in the Interim Progress Targets table below.
+The annual measurements of interim progress are based upon reducing the gap by half, which is 27 percent.
+With a baseline of 46 percent combined with an additional 27 percent to decrease the gap by half, the final long term goal is established at 73 percent.
+An increase of approximately 2 percent each year is needed in order to decrease the gap by 27 percent and meet the long-term goal of 73 percent over 13 years as shown in the annual measurements of interim progress table below.

-Interim Progress Targets
+Annual Measurements of Interim Progress